Asimawad/ITS-bench/README.md

 ## Dataset

-The MLE-bench dataset is a collection of 75 Kaggle competitions which we use to evaluate the ML engineering capabilities of AI systems.

-Since Kaggle does not provide the held-out test set for each competition, we provide preparation scripts that split the publicly available training set into a new training and test set.

-For each competition, we also provide grading scripts that can be used to evaluate the score of a submission.

 We use the [Kaggle API](https://github.com/Kaggle/kaggle-api) to download the raw datasets.
 Ensure that you have downloaded your Kaggle credentials (`kaggle.json`) and placed it in the `~/.kaggle/` directory (this is the default